 Involves the study of the taxation of income under the Income Tax Assessment Acts.
 The unit provides an understanding of the assessment of income tax adequate for those not planning on specialising in income tax practice.
 The unit is divided into the following parts: the concepts of assessable income (including the taxation of capital gains); allowable deductions; tax accounting; the taxation of particular classes of taxpayers; tax avoidance; tax planning; and tax administration.
 One or more special topics may also be covered.
+Practical skills include legal problem solving, legal reasoning and legal research.

 |Unit name||Tax 1|